MobilityData/gtfs-validator/README.md

 The GTFS Web Validator contains two main components: the GTFS Web Validator Client and the GTFS Validator Web Service.
 More information about these components can be found in [GTFS Web Validator Client](./web/client/README.md) and [GTFS Validator Web Service](./web/service/README.md).

+Several users have reported issues with the validator when processing their GTFS feeds.
+These issues arise due to the configuration of their websites, which may not be set up to handle:

+1. Requests that come with custom user agents.
+2. Requests originating from non-browser sources.

+To facilitate easier debugging and logging, we have made our user agent header explicit.
+The user agent string follows the format: "MobilityData GTFS-Validator/{validatorVersion} (Java {java version})".
+In cases where the `validatorVersion` is null, the `{validatorVersion}` segment in the user agent string will be left blank.

 # Using the Desktop app
 ### Setup
 1. Navigate to the [Releases page](https://github.com/MobilityData/gtfs-validator/releases) and download the latest `Gtfs Validator` installer for your operating system: